jontay999/CTF-writeups/GreyCTF 2022/README.md

 <em>18th - 19th June</em>

-Was held physically, and the challenges were a lot more challenging.
-Felt they were still quite educational and still learnt a lot with each challenge.
+Was held physically, and the challenges were a lot more difficult.
+Still quite enjoyed the challenges prepared!
+Thank you to the organizers :)

-Our team managed to get 8th place out of the finalists.
+Our team managed to get 8th place out of the 10 teams.

 ![finals](./images/finals.png)